Kartik-com/Portfolio/README.md

 ### 🛠️ Projects

-#### [Project Name 1]
+#### Smart College Application

-- Description: Briefly describe the project, its purpose, and your role in it.
+- Description: Smart Collge Application is the website where the college students can search for their post graduate universities and colleges in world wide so they get the best college for their PG .
+Website has list of colleges based on there ranking in world and the recent opening for various courses, I am team leader of my team and played main role of programming also I gathered information about various college for this.
-- Technologies Used: List the languages, frameworks, and tools used.
+- Technologies Used: HTML , CSS , JS , MySQL and Visual Studio Code.
 - GitHub Repository: [Link to the project repository]

 #### [Project Name 2]